 With over 10,000 products, we believe that we offer the broadest product offering of materials integrity management solutions for the microelectronics manufacturing industry.
 In the semiconductor industry, we offer products to ship, process, test and store wafers before, during and after the integrated circuit manufacturing process.

 We also offer a complete product line to transport, process, store and ship chemicals used in the semiconductor manufacturing process.
-Through the acquisition of NT International and internal development programs, we now have advanced high purity fluid measurement capabilities, including pressure measurement, flow measurement and flow control.
+Our capabilities include advanced high purity fluid measurement, including pressure measurement, flow measurement and flow control.
 In the data storage market, we offer a broad range of products to transport and handle magnetic hard disk drives, read/write heads and optical and compact disks.
-To complement our product offerings, we provide our customers the ability to outsource their wafer, disk and device handling product cleaning, maintenance, re-use, certification, recycling and product optimization activities.
+In addition, we offer materials integrity management services, which provide our customers the ability to outsource their wafer, disk and device handling, product cleaning, maintenance, re-use, certification, recycling and product optimization activities.